-First, a key challenge for randomization tests under interference is that the null hypotheses of interest are not typically "sharp," in the sense of specifying all potential outcomes for all units (Rosenbaum, 2007; Hudgens and Halloran, 2008).
+To develop this procedure, we have to overcome several technical and computational hurdles.
+First, a key challenge for randomization tests under interference is that the null hypotheses of interest are not typically "sharp," in the sense of specifying all potential outcomes for all units (Rosenbaum (2007), Hudgens and Halloran (2008)).
 For example, the null hypothesis of no difference between having 0 or 1 students with high academic preparation in a dorm room does not have any information about dorm rooms that have 2 students of that type.
-An important innovation for causal inference under interference is to restrict the randomization test to a subset of units, known as focal units, which "makes the null hypothesis sharp" and allows for otherwise standard conditional randomization tests (Aronow, 2012; Athey et al., 2018; Basse et al., 2019).
+An important innovation for causal inference under interference is to restrict the randomization test to a subset of units, known as focal units, which "makes the null hypothesis sharp" and allows for otherwise standard conditional randomization tests (Aronow (2012), Athey, Eckles, and Imbens (2018), Basse, Feller, and Toulis (2019)).
 Our first contribution is to extend these results to randomized group formation designs, and show that restricting our attention to focal units indeed enables valid randomization-based tests, at least in principle.